sanketbisne/Building-Jenkins-Pipeline-With-AWS/README.md

 LoGIN TO JENKINS
 ![Screenshot from 2020-06-27 23-39-16](https://user-images.githubusercontent.com/38061560/85931430-143ec880-b8e2-11ea-9e30-0c8cd851e922.png)

-We can See Master Node is Running
+See Master Node is Running
 ![Screenshot from 2020-06-27 23-39-31](https://user-images.githubusercontent.com/38061560/85931434-16a12280-b8e2-11ea-89fc-db57ac7f1684.png)

 Whenever there is changed in github , developer pushes the code